Origin: Warrior in Final Fantasy I.

 At 13th level, a warrior’s preferred weapons become almost an extension of his body.
 A warrior is immune to steal and sunder combat maneuvers made against a weapon he is wielding, provided the warrior has Weapon Focus with the weapon or the weapon belongs to weapon group which he possesses.
 A helpless warrior does not gain the benefits of this ability.

 Unstoppable Strike (Ex)

-At 15th level, a fighter can take a standard action to make one attack with a weapon from his chosen weapon group as a touch attack that ignores damage reduction (or hardness, if attacking an object).
+At 15th level, a warrior can take a standard action to make one attack with a weapon from his chosen weapon group as a touch attack that ignores damage reduction (or hardness, if attacking an object).

 Combat Composure (Ex)

-At 15th level, a fighter can take 10 on skill checks during combat even if the situation or immediate danger wouldn’t normally allow him to do so, provided the skill is a class skill, he is trained in the skill, and he could take 10 on the check outside of combat.
-The fighter cannot use this ability if he currently has any of the following conditions: confused, cowering, dazed, disabled, exhausted, fascinated, fatigued, flat-footed, frightened, helpless, nauseated, panicked, paralyzed, shaken, sickened, staggered, or stunned.
+At 15th level, a warrior can take 10 on skill checks during combat even if the situation or immediate danger wouldn’t normally allow him to do so, provided the skill is a class skill, he is trained in the skill, and he could take 10 on the check outside of combat.
+The warrior cannot use this ability if he currently has any of the following conditions: confused, cowering, dazed, disabled, exhausted, fascinated, fatigued, flat-footed, frightened, helpless, nauseated, panicked, paralyzed, shaken, sickened, staggered, or stunned.

 Devastating Blow (Ex)

-At 17th level, as a standard action, a fighter may make a single melee attack with a weapon from his chosen weapon group at a –5 penalty.
+At 17th level, as a standard action, a warrior may make a single melee attack with a weapon from his chosen weapon group at a –5 penalty.
 If the attack hits, it is treated as a critical hit and deals double damage.

 Flawless Technique (Ex)